Group2ColDevClub/Travel-log-app/Readme.md

 # Travel-log-app

-Welcome to the tracel log app!
+Welcome to the travel log app!
 This is a web application for booking travel packages, searching for flights and accommodations, and connecting with other travelers.

 # Features